 Temple Cronan is a ruined medieval chapel built near a holy well in the Burren, County Clare, Ireland.
 It dates from the 12th century and may have been originally built to serve as a pagan temple.
 The building looks to have been renovated in the 15th century, but it is thought that this stone structure replaced a wooden structure that is thought to have been founded by Saint Cronan.

-Another 264 words (19 lines of text) covering the years 1172 and 1659 are included under the topic Early Cahalin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cahalin research.
+Another 130 words (9 lines of text) covering the years 1172 and 1659 are included under the topic Early Cahalin History in all our PDF Extended History products and printed products wherever possible.